copernicus-mogley/zkav.club/opportunities/README.md

 [Recording Station](/recording-station/) is the portable setup ZK AV Club brings to events to record conversations and workshops.

-Recording Station volunteering is currently invite‑only.
+Volunteering for the Recording Station is currently invite‑only.

 → [Learn about Recording Station](/recording-station/)